Skip to Content Accessibility Information

 How do I submit a complaint to the Maryland Student Loan Ombudsman?

-Upon receipt, the Ombudsman will review your complaint, and if information or further explanation is required, the Ombudsman will contact you.
+The Ombudsman will review your complaint, and if information or further explanation is needed, the Ombudsman will contact you.
 Otherwise, the Ombudsman will contact the student loan servicer identified in your complaint in an effort to attempt to obtain a resolution to your complaint.

-Student loan servicers are under no obligation to resolve your complaint despite the intervention by the Ombudsman.
+Student loan servicers are not required to fix the issue as desired when contacted by the Ombudsman.
 The Ombudsman cannot guarantee the successful resolution of your complaint.
-Please note: student loan servicers are neither licensed nor registered by the State of Maryland.

 Read the Maryland Student Loan Borrower’s Bill of Rights